Gunn Berit Gjerde

 Gunn Berit Gjerde (born 28 April 1954) is a Norwegian politician for the Liberal Party.

 She serves as a deputy representative to the Norwegian Parliament from Møre og Romsdal during the term 2005–2009.

-On the local level Gjerde was a member of Hareid municipality council from 1987 to 1991, and later served as mayor from 1999 to 2007.
+On the local level Gjerde was a member of the municipal council for Hareid Municipality from 1987 to 1991, and later served as mayor from 1999 to 2007.